 While many tattoo shops around the world are closed, we still want our FK Irons™ family stay safe during these difficult times.
+Check out how four of our Pro Team family tattoo artists are doing.

 If you are still working at the shop, here are some steps you can take to prevent the spread of the virus.
 Tattoo artists are at a medium exposure risk to get COVID-19 as they handle body fluids, blood and are in close proximity to people.